nicoring/RoBonjwa/README.md

-# RoBonjwa
+# RoBoRL
-Reinforcement learning system to play Starcraft 2.
+Reinforcement learning system in the roboschool environment.